GLIMS-RGI/rgitools/docs/dems.rst

   filled using ASTER, SRTM, GMTED2010, TerraSAR-X and ALOS World 3D-30m.
   It is a European Space Agency Copernicus product and freely available at a 3 arc second resolution.
-  *Copernicus DEM is currently not part of the downloadable data or the global* *summary as it was just added recently!*
   **Date of acquisition: 2010-2015**
 - the `Alaska V3 DEM`_ is a merged DEM product from SRTM, IFSAR DEM, SPOT observations of the SPIRIT program and ASTER with a final resolution of 30m.
   The DEM was created for and is provided by `Kienholz et al., 2014`_.
-  *Alaska DEM is currently not part of the downloadable data or the global* *summary as it was just added recently!*
   **Date of acquisition: 2000-2011**
 - the `NASADEM`_ is a merged DEM product with 1 arc second resolution and available between 60N and 56S.
 NASADEM is dereived from the original SRTM but postprocessed with updated algorithms and newer auxiliary data which were not around for the original SRTM processing.
-  *NASADEM is currently not part of the downloadable data or the global* *summary as it was just added recently!*
   **Date of acquisition: February 2000**